ksonnet/ksonnet/docs/cli-reference/ks_validate.md

-The `validate` command checks that an application or file is compliant with the server API's Kubernetes specification.
+The `validate` command checks that an application or file is compliant with the server APIs Kubernetes specification.
 Note that this command actually communicates *with* the server for the specified `<env-name>`, so it only works if your
 $KUBECONFIG specifies a valid kubeconfig file.